LLM4Cov: Execution-Aware Agentic Learning for High-coverage Testbench Generation: Limitations and Future Directions

-We introduce \textbf{Sim Pass} as an additional metric in the CVDP-ECov benchmark: the percentage of repositories for which the generated testbench compiles successfully and completes simulation.
-Sim Pass therefore measures compilation and execution validity.
+We introduce \textbf{Syn Pass} as an additional metric in the CVDP-ECov benchmark: the percentage of repositories for which the generated testbench has correct syntax, compiles successfully and completes simulation.
+Syn Pass therefore measures compilation and execution validity.
 Following prior work~\cite{pinckney2025comprehensive}, assertion generation is treated as a separate task; remaining failures are thus primarily due to syntax errors or simulator timeouts.

 Even when restricted to stimulus generation without assertions, current LLMs frequently fail to produce simulator-compilable verification code, as illustrated in Figure~\ref{fig:fig-model_size_vs_sim_pass_percentage}.